is a web log (Blog) which I created to

 community.
 Each time, folks tighten their belts and make due.
 A

-small percentage couldn't make it and foreclosures were
+small percentage couldn't make it and foreclosures were inevitable.

 But a huge negative impact of these recurring